MicrosoftDocs/entra-docs/docs/identity-platform/sample-native-authentication-ios-sample-app-call-web-api.md

 ---
 title: Sign in users and call an API in sample iOS mobile app by using native authentication
-description: Learn how sign in users and call an API in sample iOS mobile app by using native authentication
+description: Learn how sign in users and call an API in sample iOS (Swift) mobile app by using native authentication

 author: henrymbuguakiarie
 manager: mwongerapk